 How do I dial in espresso on a Linea Mini?

 Start with a 1:2 ratio (18g in, 36g out) at 9 bars, 93°C, targeting 25–30 seconds.
 Change one variable at a time.
-If your shot is sour and runs fast, grind finer.
-If it's bitter and slow, coarsen.
 Most problems that can't be solved with grind are puck preparation issues: channeling from uneven distribution or inconsistent tamping.

 Can I use light roast beans in a Linea Mini?

 Absolutely — the Linea Mini's temperature stability handles light roasts beautifully.
 They preserve the origin character of the bean: florals, citrus, the fermented fruit notes dark roasting destroys.
-You'll experiment more than with medium roast, but the shots that come out are genuinely extraordinary.
+You'll experiment more than with medium roast, but the shots are genuinely extraordinary.

 How fresh should espresso beans be?